 The Friedman School's strategic plan identified entrepreneurship for a healthier, sustainable, equitable food supply as a major priority.
 We are gathering successful entrepreneurs to serve on our new advisory council, highlighting current activities, and developing new programs that foster entrepreneurship and create a climate of innovation and discovery.
 Our new Program in Nutrition Entrepreneurship creates an ecosystem around food innovation where students, scientists, companies small and large, advisors, and funders can come together to create new solutions for a healthier, sustainable, more equitable food supply.

-Courses and programs in entrepreneurship provide students with fundamental knowledge and skills
+Graduate coursework and programs in entrepreneurship to provide fundamental knowledge and skills, including:

-- We have already launched a new online certificate program Nutrition for Industry Professionals and Entrepreneurs
+- A new online certificate program Nutrition for Industry Professionals and Entrepreneurs